sap-tutorials/Tutorials/tutorials/cv-package-aicore-setup/cv-package-aicore-setup.md

 ---
 title: Set Up Computer Vision Package for SAP AI Core
-description: Set Up Python and install computer vision package and its dependencies like PyTorch and Detectron2.
+description: Set up Python and install computer vision package and its dependencies like PyTorch and Detectron2.
 Install the SAP AI Core SDK to interact with SAP AI Core using Python.
 auto_validation: true
 time: 30
 primary_tag: topic>artificial-intelligence